 - Crumble the topping over rhubarb and bake until golden, about 45 minutes.

-Need some more ideas?
-Here are a gazillion from some pinners who also love rhubarb!
-(I ran a search including the word “healthy” but I don’t think everything there qualifies.
+I ran a search including the word “healthy” but I don’t think everything there qualifies.
 Try substituting whole grain flours where you can, use butter or coconut oil instead of margarine or canola, and be as sparing as you can with the sugar.
-You can also try subbing in some apple sauce so you can cut down on sugar.)
+You can also try subbing in some apple sauce so you can cut down on sugar.

-I share more amazing ideas for healthy food, gardening, and natural remedies from across the blogosphere many times a day.
+I share more inspiring ideas for healthy food, gardening, and natural remedies from across the blogosphere many times a day.
 Follow me on Pinterest to see all my awesome finds!

 Photo credits: Jeremy Keith, stu_spivack, Whitney, Katherine, Meal Makeover Moms via Flickr